 Among other things, the CARES Act provides that (a) for a period of 60-days ended on May 17, 2020, lenders were prohibited from foreclosing all mortgage loans which are FHA insured, VA, HUD or Rural Housing guaranteed, or purchased or securitized by Fannie Mae or Freddie Mac (collectively, "Federal Single Family Loans") and (b) during the COVID-19 emergency, Federal Single Family Loan borrowers directly or indirectly facing economic difficulties as a result of the coronavirus can seek up to 360 days of payment forbearance.
-In addition to the foreclosure and eviction relief provided by the CARES Act, HUD/FHA and the Federal Housing Finance Agency ("FHFA") also ordered the servicers of Federal Single Family Loans to suspend foreclosures of Federal Single Family Loans; HUD/FHA and FHFA have extended their foreclosure and eviction moratoriums for single-family residences until at least August 31, 2020.
+In addition to the foreclosure and eviction relief provided by the CARES Act, HUD/FHA and the Federal Housing Finance Agency ("FHFA") also ordered the servicers of Federal Single Family Loans to suspend foreclosures of Federal Single Family Loans; HUD/FHA and FHFA have extended their foreclosure and eviction moratoriums for single-family residences through December 31, 2020.
+Additionally, to further prevent the spread of COVID-19, the Centers for Disease Control and Prevention, in the federal Department of Health and Human Services, on September 1, 2020, issued an Order which prevents any entity with a legal right to pursue eviction, or other possessory action, from evicting certain covered persons (as defined in the Order) from residential properties for non-payment through December 31, 2020.
+Such foreclosure and eviction moratoriums are subject to possible further extension.

-As of May 31, 2020, THDA has granted forbearance approvals for 992 Program Loans in an aggregate principal amount of approximately 5.15% of the principal amount of Program Loans held under the 2013 General Resolution, and foreclosure actions have been paused for 117 Program Loans with approximately 0.39% of the principal amount of Program Loans held under the 2013 General Resolution.
+As of August 31, 2020, THDA granted forbearance approvals for 1,753 Program Loans, with 161 Program Loans completing forbearance by August 31, 2020, and 1,592 Program Loans in active forbearance.
+The Program Loans in active forbearance as of August 31, 2020 are approximately 7.57% of the aggregate principal amount of Program Loans held under the 2013 General Resolution.
+As of August 31, 2020, foreclosure actions have been paused for 46 Program Loans with an aggregate principal amount of approximately 0.16% of the aggregate principal amount of Program Loans held under the 2013 General Resolution.
 THDA expects to receive and approve additional forbearance requests during the Pandemic.